 M2 :: Professional understandings

-This programme of work will focus on professional advisors and consultants, in order to consider the way in which expertise and professional advice function in a normatively binding fashion.
-In particular, it will look at how explicitly moral dimensions of professional identity (duty towards the public interest of some kind) sits alongside technical matters of expertise and knowledge; and at how experts succeed in distinguishing matters of ‘efficiency’ from matters of ‘equity’.
-It will seek to understand how advisors transform the moral dimensions of economic activity, and look at how political philosophers have understood the role of advice within government and society.
+This programme of work focuses on professional advisors and consultants, in order to consider the way in which expertise and professional advice function in a normatively binding fashion.
+In particular, it looks at how explicitly moral dimensions of professional identity (duty towards the public interest of some kind) sits alongside technical matters of expertise and knowledge; and at how experts succeed in distinguishing matters of ‘efficiency’ from matters of ‘equity’.
+It seeks to understand how advisors transform the moral dimensions of economic activity, and look at how political philosophers have understood the role of advice within government and society.